Common problems with renting

 If you are staying in lodgings, the landlord can only enter your space with your permission.
 The landlord does have the right to enter to carry out repairs but only with reasonable notice.

-A landlord does not have a right to enter in any other circumstances unless s/he has a court order.
+A landlord does not have a right to enter in any other circumstances unless s/he has a court order, or an order from the First-tier Tribunal for Scotland (Housing and Property Chamber).

 If the landlord does anything which s/he knows is likely to make you leave the house or stop you exercising your legal rights, this is an offence.
 This includes, for example, repeatedly disturbing you late at night or obstructing access to the house, creating noise, disconnecting supplies of water, gas or electricity where the landlord knows that this is likely to intimidate you.